MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/learn-examples.md

 ## Next steps

 - [Understand what is GitHub Copilot for Azure and how it works](introduction.md).
-- [Get started](get-started.md) with GitHub Copilot for Azure by ensuring you have satisfied the pre-requisites, installed the software and write your first prompt.
+- [Get started](get-started.md) with GitHub Copilot for Azure by satisfying the prerequisites, which include installing the software and writing your first prompt.
 - Follow the [quickstart](quickstart-build-deploy-applications.md) to understand how to include GitHub Copilot for Azure in your software development workflow.
-The quickstart will instruct you to deploy services to Azure, monitor their status, and troubleshoot issues.
+The quickstart instructs you to deploy services to Azure, monitor their status, and troubleshoot issues.
 - See example prompts for [deploying your application to Azure](deploy-examples.md).
 - See example prompts for [optimizing your applications in Azure](optimize-examples.md).
 - See example prompts for [troubleshooting your Azure resources](troubleshoot-examples.md).